BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 requests.cpu     60m     500m
 requests.memory  276Mi   2Gi
 ```
-Also getting the yaml output of a quota will show the status of the quota.
+Also getting the YAML output of a quota will show the status of the quota.

 ```yaml
 status: